ethanniser/effect-workshop/README.md

 ##### `AFTER_THE_WORKSHOP.md`

 To reinforce your learning, I've provided some ideas for how to expand each project when you get home.
-Try them out on your own, and if you need help feel free to reach out to me on discord- I'd love to see how people approach each problem.
+Try them out on your own, and if you need help feel free to @ me in the Effect discord- I'd love to see how people approach each problem.

 #### `breakpoints`